 Victoria Falls Safari Club – An exclusive hotel within the Victoria Falls Safari Lodge

 What, the hair dryer doesn’t excite you?

-No matter how fabulous and luxurious our Zambian safari was, the bush camps we stayed in were totally off-the-grid (solar-powered with only radio contact to the base camp).
+No matter how fabulous and luxurious our Zambia safari was, the bush camps we stayed in were totally off-the-grid (solar-powered with only radio contact to the base camp).

-“Beware of the crocodiles!” read the sign just beyond our balcony.
-But inside the Safari Club, all was civilized – and we soaked it all up for three welcome nights.
+But inside this lovely Victoria Falls 5-star hotel, all was civilized – and we soaked it all up for three welcome nights.

 Many visitors on safari in Zambia, Botswana and/or South Africa plan an overnight stop at the world-famous Victoria Falls – a UNESCO World Heritage Site and one of the “Seven Natural Wonders of the World.”

 The falls lie on the border between Zambia and Zimbabwe.

 Traditionally, visitors have stayed on the Zambia side in Livingstone.

 On a previous visit to the African continent, we bedded down at The Royal Livingstone – a delightful colonial-style resort where you can walk to the falls.

 But now that Zimbabwe is opening up to tourism again, safari-goers also have the option of staying in lodges in Victoria Falls on the Zimbabwe side.